djhohnstein/SharpChromium/README.md

 - No Type compilation or reflection required
 - .NET 2.0 compliant, so it can run across all Windows platforms
-- Cookies are displayed in JSON format, for easy importing into EditThisCookie.
+- Cookies are displayed in JSON format, for easy importing into ~EditThisCookie~ Cookie Manager.
 - No downloading SQLite assemblies from remote resources.

 ## Usage